pstefanovic/grpc-load-balancing/README.md

 There are now logs.

-Conclusion, the traffic needs to be correctly load balanced from the downstream/client/caller side.
+In conclusion, the traffic must be correctly load-balanced from the downstream/client/caller side.

 Clean up